 DSL stands for Digital Subscriber Line, and is a type of technology that transmits data over a phone line.

-This is very old equipment and mostly obsolete in the days of much faster fibre broadband.
+This is very old equipment and mostly obsolete in the days of much faster Fibre to the Cabinet and full fibre broadband.

 The most common type of DSL is ADSL (Asymmetric Digital Subscriber Line) typically known as standard broadband, which allows connection to the internet.

 You will see ADSL broadband sold as “up to 17Mbps” speeds.